 Bit by qubit, scientists are edging closer to the realm where quantum computers will reign supreme.

-IBM is now testing a prototype quantum processor with 50 quantum bits, or qubits, the company announced November 10.
-That’s around the number needed to meet a sought-after milestone: demonstrating that quantum computers can perform specific tasks that are beyond the reach of traditional...
+IBM is testing a prototype quantum processor with 50 quantum bits, or qubits, the company announced November 10.
+That’s about the number needed to meet a sought-after milestone: demonstrating that quantum computers can perform specific tasks that are beyond the reach of traditional computers (SN: 7/8/17, p.
+28).